ItsFuntum/Juxtaposition-Enhancer/README.md

 This userscript does things that already exist on other platforms but Juxt has for some reason not added them on the PC/Mobile website and I've got no idea why so I'm doing it myself.

 ## Installation
-You need a userscript manager, I recommend [Tampermonkey](https://www.tampermonkey.net).
+You will need a userscript manager, I recommend [Tampermonkey](https://www.tampermonkey.net).

 [Click me to install](https://github.com/ItsFuntum/Juxtaposition-Enhancer/raw/refs/heads/main/Juxtaposition%20Pretendo%20Enhancer.user.js)